-- has been continuously resident by choice in the district for the last 12 months; or - has been resident, by choice, in the district for 3 out of the last 5 years; or - is a current or former member of the Armed Forces and the application is made within five years of discharge; or - is the bereaved spouse or civil partner of a member of the armed forces leaving service family accommodation following the death of their spouse of partner; or - has an immediate family member, (this would normally be their mother, father, brother, sister, or adult child), resident in the district. their residency must be by choice and have been so for a minimum of 5 years; or - has permanent employment in the district; or - is a former asylum seeker who has occupied accommodation provided by NASS in the district; or - has another special reason why they need to live in the district.
+- has been continuously resident by choice in the district for the last 12 months; or - has been resident, by choice, in the district for 3 out of the last 5 years; or - is a current or former member of the Armed Forces and the application is made within five years of discharge; or - is the bereaved spouse or civil partner of a member of the armed forces leaving service family accommodation following the death of their spouse of partner; or - has an immediate family member, (this would normally be their mother, father, brother, sister, or adult child), resident in the district, their residency must be by choice and have been so for a minimum of 5 years; or - has employment in the district; or - is a former asylum seeker who has occupied accommodation provided by NASS in the district; or - has another special reason why they need to live in the district. - Employment is defined as a permanent contract or being selfemployed.
+To satisfy the local connection criteria, the place of work or work base of the applicant must be situated within the district and/or the applicant's work carried out predominantly in the district.